dani84bs/AnnotationSync.koplugin/README.md

 Pull requests, feature suggestions, and bug reports are very welcome!
 Open an issue or submit a PR.

 ## 📄 Known Issues
-- Can't synchronize pdf higlights due to their different data structure.
-Working on a Fix
+- ~~Can't synchronize pdf higlights due to their different data structure.~~ Fixed
 - ~~Binding the "Annotation Sync: Manual Sync" action to a profile with "Auto-execute -> on book closing" will cause KOReader to crash.~~ Fixed
-- ~~At the moment intersections between highlights spanning different epub blocks may not be detected.~~ Fixed

 ---